-A lot of readers have asked me where they can find potassium nitrate or saltpeter, which is a common ingredient in many pyrotechnic recipes and other home science projects.
+A lot of readers ask where they can find potassium nitrate or saltpeter, which is a common ingredient in many pyrotechnic recipes and other home science projects.
 Your two choices are purchasing it or making it from other chemicals.

 Get Potassium Nitrate From a Store

 Where do you find potassium nitrate in a store?
 The answer: stump remover.
 Spectracide’s Stump Remover is potassium nitrate.
 In the United States it can be purchased at Lowe’s or Home Depot, among other places.
 Also, you can make potassium nitrate yourself from salt substitute and a cold pack.

 How to Make Potassium Nitrate

 You can make potassium nitrate from other chemicals that are more readily available.

 The ammonium nitrate comes from a cold pack that lists it as an ingredient.
 It’s the packet of granules or crystals.
 Potassium chloride is sold as a salt substitute.
 Make sure it’s listed as the only ingredient.

 The chemical reaction to make the potassium nitrate is:

 - Dissolve the ammonium nitrate in the water.